-Generally the male jaw is longer and wider than in females, therefore jaw contouring surgery can be performed to achieve a more feminine appearance.
+Generally, the male jaw is longer and wider than in females, therefore jaw contouring surgery can be performed to achieve a more feminine appearance.
 Muscle relaxing injections (botulinum toxin) can also be used to reduce the large masseter muscles which create the square jaw appearance.
+At the London Transgender Clinic, we specialise in jaw contouring as a facial feminisation surgery.
+Below, we’ve provided more information about the surgery.

 Reason for Surgery